 Projects / Higher Education

-Jose I. Guerra, Inc. provided complete civil engineering design and construction administration services.
+Jose I. Guerra Inc. provided complete civil and structural engineering design and construction administration services.